Artsen/Semantic-Landscape-Sampler/README.md

 ## Roadmap & Next Steps

 - Wire pnpm tooling into the shared CLI image so Vitest can run from scripts and CI without manual setup.
-- Publish a short guide on the existing OpenAI mocking fixtures, including usage patterns and sample tests.
+- Publish a concise guide on the existing OpenAI mocking fixtures, including usage patterns and sample tests.
 - Address react-three-fiber TypeScript typing warnings (either upgrade types or add focused suppressions).
 - Follow the README roadmap (model comparison overlays, automated topic labelling) once the sampling pipeline stabilises.